jonbnewman/mobx-store-provider/README.md

 ## Basic example

+The following shows a simple/basic example application using _mobx-store-provider_:

+## The App component

+At the core of our application we define the main `App` component.
+Inside of it, we use the hooks provided by _mobx-store-provider_ to both create the store and then wrap our application with the `Provider`, supplying the `appStore` to its descendents.

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)
 import React from "react";